chadwhitaker/numbar-docs/README.md

 <img src="http://i.imgur.com/7tO6Mxm.png" alt="" width="421">

+Next, make this JSON publically available online and accessible from a URL.
+You'll want to visit your JSON's URL to verify your important metric is displaying correctly.
+(Note: You can protect this endpoint using Basic Auth.
+[Learn More](#security-basic-auth))

-After your endpoint is online and displaying your one important metric, copy and paste the URL to the “Endpoint” setting inside the Numbar app preferences.
+Finally, copy the URL for your JSON and paste it in the “Endpoint” setting inside of the Numbar app preferences:

 <img src="http://i.imgur.com/zXGVgMO.png" alt="" width="450">

-Number will now ping your endpoint every 30 seconds and check for any change.
-If there is a change that new value will reflect in your menu bar.
-You can change the update interval inside the General Preferences.
+Numbar will now ping your endpoint every 30 seconds and check for any changes.
+If there is a change, that new value will reflect in your macOS menu bar.

+Note: You can modify the update interval inside the Numbar General Preferences.

   <br/><br/><br/>

 ## Dropdown

+Displaying one important metric is great, but sometimes you need to access more data quickly.
+You can extend your metrics using the Numbar dropdown.

-Want to list more data points?
-You can via the dropdown in Numbar.
-All you need to do is include a `secondary` property in your endpoint’s JSON.
+To display more metrics inside the Numbar dropdown include a `secondary` property in your remote JSON.
 There are two formats you can use:

 <br/>

 #### Option A: Plain List

-Include a `secondary` property with an array of values for as many data points as you wish:
+Include a `secondary` property with an array of metrics:

 ```
 {